untoldone/docker-volume-barebones/README.md

 This is a simple example of a docker volume plugin.
 This requires a working installation of go to build.

-To build (on a linux system running docker)
+To get and install

-    go install
+    go get github.com/bloomapi/barebones

 To run (on a linux system running docker)

+    # via the source
     go run main.go

-    # or after building
+    # or the binary
     $GOPATH/bin/barebones

-If you are working on a Mac, you can use the gox cross compiler
+If you are working on a Mac, you can use the gox cross compiler to prepare the plugin for a machine running docker.

+    cd $GOPATH/src/github.com/bloomapi/barebones
     go get github.com/mitchellh/gox
     gox -osarch="linux/amd64"